 2. I’m good at pinpointing and resolving problems.

-For better or worse, I’m good at noticing what’s broke.
-For you, that means I’ll quickly find gaps in the content you’re working on.
+For better or worse, I’m good at noticing what’s broken.
+For you, that means I’ll quickly find gaps in the content you’re working on and the processes you have in place.
 But I don’t stop at noting the problem.
-I’m big on processes and solutions, too.
-Because what’s the use of knowing the problem if you don’t solve it?
+I’m big on solutions, too.

 Want even more info?

-While you’re doing some light stalking (we’ll call it research), ping me and say hello!
+While you’re at it, ping me and say hello!
 I’d love to hear from you.